 Matthew R. Mills

-Matthew’s practice focuses on intellectual property law, advertising and marketing, consumer finance, financial privacy, and e-commerce.
-His diverse client base includes clients in the entertainment, television, and consumer products (fashion and consumer electronics) industries.
+Matthew's diverse client base includes clients in the entertainment, television, and consumer products (fashion and consumer electronics) industries.

 Matthew works on a wide range of intellectual property matters, including trademark, copyright, right of publicity, counterfeiting, and domain name disputes.
 He regularly assists clients with selecting, clearing, registering, and enforcing trademarks both domestically and abroad.
 In this role, Matthew oversees clearance, prosecution, enforcement, and licensing of the global trademark portfolio of Discovery Communications, the world’s largest non-fiction media and entertainment company.